-There are lots of reasons to refinance your home loan.
-If you have a home loan you are probably getting bombarded at the moment, from your next-door neighbour to the 7 o’clock news – all talking about refinancing.
+Refinancing your home loan is a smart financial move that could save you money over the long term.
+If you have a home loan, you are probably getting bombarded right now by your next-door neighbour and even the 7 o’clock news – all talking about refinancing.

 So is now a good time to refinance?

-There are a few different situations where refinancing could make sense for you, so let’s go over a few of the main reasons to refinance your home loan in 2018.
+There are a few different situations where refinancing could make sense for you.
+In this article, we’ll explore some key reasons you may want to refinance your home loan in 2023.

-You can refinance your home loan from any bank or lender you choose, and it doesn’t necessarily need to be your existing lender.
-These days banks do not reward loyalty, and in most cases we find lenders offer better deals to new customers rather than rewarding their existing ones.
+You can refinance your home loan from any bank or lender you choose; you don’t have to stick with your existing lender.
+These days banks do not reward loyalty.
+In most cases, we find lenders offer better deals to new customers rather than rewarding their existing ones.

-Aside from this, what are some reasons for refinancing?
-It is going to come down to your personal situation, your short to medium term goals, and while people have a wide range of reasons here are the most common ones we see.
+Aside from this, what are some other reasons for refinancing?
+It will come down to your personal situation and short to medium-term goals.
+While people have many reasons for refinancing, here are the most common ones we see.

-If interest rates have changed since you got your original home loan, you could be able to refinance into a new loan with a lower rate.
-By refinancing your loan you can also reduce the amount of interest you pay, reducing the monthly repayment ultimately meaning you will pay less over the life of your loan.
+If interest rates have changed since you got your original home loan, you could refinance into a new loan with a lower rate.
+By refinancing your loan, you can also reduce the amount of interest you pay which reduces the monthly repayments.
+This ultimately means you will pay less over the life of your loan.

-At Hunter Galloway, we find in most cases if you have had your home loan for over 2 years, you are on an uncompetitive interest rate.
+At Hunter Galloway, we find that in most cases, if you have had your home loan for over 2 years, you are on an uncompetitive interest rate.

-Let’s say your current home loan interest rate is around 4.50%, you owe $500,000 on your mortgage and current repayment is $2,534 per month.
-You could look at refinancing your home loan to a cheaper lender who can offer an interest rate of 3.75%, your monthly repayments would reduce down to $2,315 per month, reducing your repayment by $218.
+Let’s say your current home loan interest rate is around 4.50%, you owe $500,000 on your mortgage, and your current repayment is $2,534 per month.
+You could refinance your home loan to a cheaper lender who is offering an interest rate of 3.75%.
+Your monthly repayments would then go down by $218 to $2,315 per month.

 The craziest part is the power of compounding interest.

-Using the ASIC MoneySmart refinance calculator to do the numbers, if you were to switch to the new lender with an interest rate of 0.75% lower, on your mortgage of $500,000 you would not only save $218 per month but you would save $78,425 over the life of the loan!
+Using the ASIC MoneySmart refinance calculator to do the numbers, if you were to switch to the new lender with an interest rate that is 0.75% lower on your mortgage of $500,000, you would not only save $220 per month, but you would save $130,628 over the life of the loan!

-For example, if you bought your home for $500,000 and had a loan of $450,000 but the property’s value has since increased to $600,000 you have increased your home equity from 10% to 25% and lenders will be more willing to give you larger discounts to get your business, reducing your interest costs and helping you pay off your loan faster!
+For example, if you bought your home for $500,000 and had a loan of $450,000, but the property’s value has since increased to $600,000, you have increased your home equity from 10% to 25%, and lenders will be more willing to give you larger discounts to get your business.
+This will reduce your interest costs and help you repay your loan faster!

 It is very common in Australia to have a fixed rate term of between 1 to 5 years.
-When your fixed rate finishes at the end of that 1 to 5 year period (or expires in bank talk) your loan will change back to a variable rate – and in most cases the bank’s standard variable rate which doesn’t have any discounts!
-You can avoid this by switching to another fixed rate, or looking at your refinance options to maximise your interest rate discount.
+When your fixed rate finishes (or expires in bank talk) at the end of that 1-5 year period, your loan will change back to a variable rate.

 For some people, changing the length of your loan term can help pay off your loan quicker.
-If you can afford higher monthly home loan payments, maybe because you’ve had an increase in income – you could refinance to a shorter loan term.
-In this case you could look at reducing your loan term from 30 years, to 25 years helping you pay your home loan off faster, saving you literally tens of thousands of dollars in interest payments over the life of the loan.
+If, for example, you have had an increase in income and can now afford higher monthly home loan payments, you could refinance to a shorter loan term.
+In this case, you could reduce your loan term from 30 years to 25 years, helping you pay your home loan off faster and saving you literally tens of thousands of dollars in interest payments over the life of the loan.

 Let’s go back to the example above.
-Say you had the home loan of $500,000 and you refinanced your loan to a new interest rate of 3.75%.
-If you were to keep the repayments the same as what you paid with your old bank at $2,535 per month while on the lower interest rate you would save $133,229 over the life of the loan, and pay off your home loan 52 months earlier, or SLASH 4.3 years from your home loan term.
+Say you had the home loan of $500,000, and you refinanced your loan to a new interest rate of 3.75%.
+If you were to keep the repayments the same as what you paid with your old bank at $2,535 per month while on the lower interest rate, you would save $133,229 over the life of the loan and pay off your home loan 52 months earlier.
+In other words, you would slash 4.3 years from your home loan term!

 A cash-out refinance allows you to use the equity you have in your home to borrow money at a lower cost.
-You may want to invest these funds into shares, or use as a deposit of a new investment property.
+You may want to invest these funds into shares or use them as a deposit for a new investment property.

-You can potentially above an 80% LVR (loan to value ratio) but you would need to pay for lenders mortgage insurance, so it would be best to talk to your mortgage broker and understand what these numbers look like.
+You can potentially borrow above an 80% LVR (loan to value ratio), but you would need to pay for lenders mortgage insurance, so it would be best to talk to your mortgage broker and understand what these numbers look like.

-After you’ve been in your home for a few years you might feel its time to do some renovations.
-These generally fall under 2 categories – Simple renovations, like adding air-conditioning, solar panels or painting and Structural renovations, like adding an extra level to the house, a pool or new kitchen.
+After you’ve been in your home for a few years, you might feel it’s time to do some renovations.
+These generally fall under 2 categories:

-So for example, if you are adding an extra bedroom and bathroom to the property which would increase the value of the home by an additional $100,000 – the bank can lend on this figure.
-Using the example above, if adding an extra bathroom and bedroom increased the property’s value from $600,000 to $700,000 you could then increase the lending to $560,000 meaning additional lending of $110,000 which can go towards your renovations.
+So, for example, if you are adding an extra bedroom and bathroom to the property, which would increase the home’s value by an additional $100,000 – the bank can lend on this figure.
+Using the example above, if adding an extra bathroom and bedroom increases the property’s value from $600,000 to $700,000, you could then increase the lending to $560,000, meaning additional lending of $110,000, which can go towards your renovations.